blinkupsdk/docs/README.md

 ## Initialization

-When your app starts initialize bLinkup with your other package.
+When your app starts initialize bLinkup with your other packages.
 This should only be done once at app launch.

 Swift: